Alessandro Rinaldi (footballer): Club career

 Rinaldi began his career at U.S. Consalvo, a small team from the Quadraro district in Rome, before moving first to Lodigiani and then to Lazio.
 He never played for Lazio in the Serie A. In 1993, he was transferred to the Serie C1 team in Nola, where he caught the attention of scouts for Hellas Verona, for whom he played in the 1994–95 season in the Italian Serie B. He then moved to Ravenna, where he became a first-choice player and with whom he played for three seasons, and then to Bologna in 1998.
 In 1999, he moved to Roma, where he won the league championship in 2001.

-He went to Roma along with Francesco Antonioli and Amedeo Mangone, which priced Rinaldi for 6 (short) billion Italian lire, Antonioli 10 billion lire and Mangone 13 billion lire respectively.
+He went to Roma along with Francesco Antonioli and Amedeo Mangone, which priced Rinaldi at 6 (short) billion Italian lire, Antonioli at 10 billion lire and Mangone at 13 billion lire, respectively.
 This was originally intended to be a swap deal for Antonio Chimenti and Ivan Tomić, however this failed.
 Instead, Pierre Womé joined Bologna.

 In the 2001–02 season, he was sold to Atalanta for six billion Italian lire, and concurrently as part of this deal Ivan Pelizzoli joined Roma for 33 billion lire.

 As part of Paolo Foglio's deal, he moved to Chievo in January 2002.